Livio Zambeccari: Long exile: 1821-1840

 The initial part of what turned out to be a long period of exile was spent in Spain where he served under Generals Antonio Quiroga and Rafael del Riego who were leading and sustaining a three-year military uprising against the authoritarian rule of King Ferdinand VII.
 His initial period of service was relatively brief, but he re-joined the revolutionary armies in 1822 after news came through of an imminent French invasion designed to put an end to not quite three years of relatively liberal government in Spain.
 The king of France succeeded in returning Spain to a form of pre-revolutionary autocratic governance.
 With the "liberal experiment" terminated, Zambeccari spent three years between travelling in Europe and indulging a passion for scientific enquiry which he had inherited from his father.
 Although the range of his scientific interests can be characterised as eclectic, his travels involved a particular focus on Mineralogy.

 In 1823 he headed for England where he undertook a lengthy stay in London.
 That was followed by an equivalent stay in Paris.
 There is no indication of any attempt to return to Italy at this point.
 In 1826, like many exiled Italian patriots, he headed for South America, arriving in Montevideo later that same year.
-He arrived in the middle of an independence war between the Cisplatina province and the newly launched "Empire of Brazil".
-Cisplatina (which would be rebranded as Uruguay after winning independence in 1828) was already home to large numbers of Italian political exiles.
+He arrived in the middle of the Cisplatine War between the United Provinces of the Río de la Plata and the Empire of Brazil over control of Cisplatina (which would be rebranded as Uruguay after winning independence in 1828).
+The region was already home to large numbers of Italian political exiles.
 Supported by his Masonic connections and the reputation among Italian patriots that he had already acquired through his activism in Europe, he rapidly found himself part of an expatriate Italian network.
 His arrival was greeted with enthusiasm by senior leaders of the Cisplatinan revolutionaries fighters such as Generals Juan Antonio Lavalleja and Manuel Oribe who invited him to take command of the revolutionary army's artillery: this was one invitation he felt able to refuse.
 He instead devoted his energies to his scientific and literary studies while remaining in close contact with liberationist military circles.
 One practical outcome of his literary studies was his rapidly-acquired mastery of the Spanish language to a level which very soon enabled him to embark on a parallel career as a "liberation journalist".